 Facebook’s latest product, its $200 Portal video-calling device, is now on sale for U.S. buyers.
 The voice-activated smart camera features built-in Alexa support, Facebook Messenger integration, and a slew of other options meant to echo that of devices like Amazon’s Echo and Google Home.

-Unfortunately, despite Facebook’s clams that the new Portal line doesn’t listen in on users or use their information for nefarious purposes, it still does – which does little to quell anyone’s perfectly justifiable privacy concerns about the products.
+Unfortunately, despite Facebook’s claims that the new Portal line doesn’t listen in on users or use their information for nefarious purposes, it still does – which does little to quell anyone’s perfectly justifiable privacy concerns about the products.

 Facebook insists on its official Portal product site that it doesn’t “listen to, view, or keep the contents” of your Portal video calls, and that “your Portal conversations stay between you and the people you’re calling.”
 There’s also the camera cover to block the lens for added privacy, but that does little when the company is still sharing data that you haven’t consented to.

 What kind of personal data does Facebook’s Portal use?